CarolaneLFBV/carolanelfbv/README.md

 ## ⬆️ What I am up to...
 * I'm currently...
   ```
-  - Working on iChores, an iOS application that helps households to stay clean and organized!
+  - Working on iChores, an iOS application that helps households to stay clean and organized
   ```